Danny Brough: Steve McNamara offers hope of England call

 "We've picked a 30-man squad but if we only had 30 players playing well in Super League, we would be in trouble.

 "The idea is that you have 50, 60, 100 players all playing well and vying for a spot.
 Danny's one of those players who is playing really well and is not quite within our group."

 Dewsbury-born scrum-half Brough switched his allegiance to England in 2011 but injury prevented him from featuring in that year's Four Nations tournament.

-He played for England against the Exiles in July last year but was not involved in the Autumn International Series at the end of last season.
+in July last year but at the end of last season.

 Meanwhile, McNamara has said that he would be surprised if his final World Cup squad does not contain any players currently plying their trade in the NRL.

-There were no Australian-based players involved in England's first training camp of the year last weekend but the likes of Sam Burgess and James Graham are expected to be integrated into the party in the run-up to the World Cup, which starts in October.
+There were no Australian-based players involved in England's first training camp of the year last weekend but the likes of Sam Burgess and James Graham are in the run-up to the World Cup, which starts in October.